Minister Turned Atheist

 Dan composed and produced "The Stay-Away Pope Polka," which was played by radio stations and sung by protest groups across the country when the pope visited America in 1987 and 1993.
 His 2007 song "It's Only Natural" (listen) won a spot on the Madison-Made Project for the Homeless compilation CD.

 Dan was born in 1949, raised in southern California, and has lived in Madison, Wisconsin since 1985.
 He has composed more than 200 songs that have been published and/or recorded, working extensively with children's author Joy Berry on children's educational materials.
 He also contributed word puzzles for Joy's project with Amnesty International and regularly volunteers with the American Red Cross.
+Dan composed and performed some of the music in Julia Sweeney's play and movie Letting Go of God.
 In the 1980s he worked as a computer programmer, designing and installing software for railroad dispatchers, and currently helps maintain the Foundation's computer systems and database.
 Dan plays professional solo piano at clubs and hotels, and in jazz combos and big bands at weddings, receptions and parties.
 His newest jazz CD is "Night At Nakoma," released in 2008.

 Dan speaks fluent Spanish and is studying other languages.
 He belongs to a number of High-IQ societies, including The Prometheus Society, with an entrance requirement at the 99.997th percentile.
 He is a member of the Lenni Lenape (Delaware Indian) Tribe of Native Americans, and in 1991 edited and published Paradise Remembered, a collection of his Grandfather's stories as a Lenape boy in Indian Territory.

 Dan married Annie Laurie Gaylor in 1987 at a feminist/freethought ceremony at Freethought Hall in Sauk City, Wisconsin.
-Dan has five children and nine grandchildren.
+He has five children and nine grandchildren.

 Dan Barker can be reached at: